 The information gathered by the astronauts during the Apollo missions has become invaluable to NASA and scientific knowledge in general.
 In the future, NASA hopes not only to return to the moon, but also build a lunar station where people can study the moon during extensive stays.

-To learn more about the space program and related topics, take a little moonwalk to the links on the next page.
+To learn more about the space program and related topics, take a little moonwalk to the links below.

 - Apollo 11 Lunar Landing Mission Press Kit.
 NASA.
 July 6, 1969.